Immons/Tools.ContainerRegistration/README.md

 take a look that it also generates **void AfterContainerBuilt(IServiceProvider provider)** method.
 This method is used as way to AutoActivate services for Microsoft DI.

+### GeneratedServiceRegistration namespace

+Library should be added to each project that you want `GeneratedServiceRegistration.g.cs` file to be generated.
+When added to for example `Project.Mobile.Common` it will be accessible through full name: `Project.Mobile.Common.Autofac_GeneratedServiceRegistration`, when added to `Project.Endpoints` another class will be generated and be accessible through `Project.Endpoints.Autofac_GeneratedServiceRegistration~~~~`

 ---